rozdakin/video_tracking/README.md

 # video_tracking
-Simulation of measurement error when estimating speeds and accelerations from video
+Simulation of measurement error when estimating speeds and accelerations from video.
+Created for the 2018 Manakin Genomics RCN in Gamboa, Panama.
+Video available here: